We work to advance interdisciplinary landscape research through dissemination, communication and exchange across global communities of interest.

-- We have a Research Fund and award grants for work which aligns with our research priorities, as set out in our current Research Strategy.
+- We have an Annual Research Fund and award grants for work which aligns with our research priorities, as set out in our current Research Strategy.
 The Strategy focuses on what we believe to be the key issues within current landscape research and practice, and calls for creative and proactive responses to some of the major challenges facing modern society.

 - We run events – conferences, debates, seminars, field trips – to provide a space to bring together our communities of interest, bring all aspects of our work together, and to further debate and practice.

 - We partner with organisations on a range of projects to encourage a multi- and inter-disciplinary approach to landscape, for example HERCULES, and the Permanent European Conference for the Study of the Rural Landscape (PECSRL).
 If you are an individual or organisation keen to work with us on a particular project, please be in touch.